DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Conclusion and Future Work

 We propose a novel DuNST method to apply Self-training to semi-supervised controllable NLG.
-DuNST (1) jointly optimize generation and classification via a dual VAE to both leverage pseudo text and pseudo labels, and (2) incorporates two kinds of soft noise into ST, better exploring larger potential text space and extending the attribute distribution boundary.
-Theoretical analysis demonstrates that DuNST acts as a combination of regularization-like exploitation and attribute boundary exploration, significantly improving control accuracy with satisfactory generation fluency and diversity.
-Since the generation of pseudo data is done in an auto-regressive manner, which takes longer training time.
-In the future, we plan to explore ways to speed up the self-training process.
+DuNST (1) jointly optimizes generation and classification via a dual variational learning framework to leverage both pseudo text and pseudo labels, and (2) incorporates two kinds of soft noise into ST, better exploring larger potential text space and extending the attribute distribution boundary.
+Theoretical analysis demonstrates that DuNST acts as a combination of regularization-like exploitation and attribute boundary exploration, which makes a better balance of the two requirements, significantly improving control accuracy with satisfactory generation fluency and diversity.
+Since the pseudo data is generated in an auto-regressive manner, which takes longer training time, we plan to explore ways to accelerate the self-training process in the future.